HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 How to Use?

-Create a database named "growthgenie" import the Schema provided for this hackathon into the database Clone the Java project from https://github.com/kmrvivek/HackathonGrowthGenie/tree/vivek Run this project into your local environment using your preferred IDE. we used Intellij Idea.
+Create a database named "growthgenie" import the Schema provided for this hackathon into the database, Clone the Java project from https://github.com/kmrvivek/HackathonGrowthGenie/tree/vivek, Run this project into your local environment using your preferred IDE.
+We used Intellij Idea.
-Make sure your local server is listening to port 8080 Clone the flutter project into your local machine
-Run the flutter pub get command to download all the dependencies.
+Make sure your local server is listening to port 8080, Clone the flutter project into your local machine running the flutter pub get command to download all the dependencies.
-Finally run flutter-run command to run the project
+Finally run flutter run command to run the project.

 _____________________________________________________________________